quicwg/base-drafts/draft-ietf-quic-qpack.md

 order to be able to send Insert Count Increment instructions.

-An Entry Acknowledgement instruction ({{entry-acknowledgement}}) implies that the decoder has received all dynamic table state necessary to process corresponding the field block.
-If the Required Insert Count of the acknowledged field block is greater than the current Known Received Count, Known Received Count is updated to the value of the Required Insert Count.
+An Entry Acknowledgement instruction ({{entry-acknowledgement}}) implies that the decoder has received all dynamic table state necessary to decode the field section.
+If the Required Insert Count of the acknowledged field section is greater than the current Known Received Count, Known Received Count is updated to the value of the Required Insert Count.

 An Insert Count Increment instruction {{insert-count-increment}} increases the Known Received Count by its Increment parameter.
 See {{new-table-entries}} for